-At the age of 7 years she won her first competition at “Jugend musiziert” in Germany.
-She received further 1st prizes at “Jugend musiziert”, also with a piano trio.
+Natalia Dauer started playing the piano at the age of four and playing the violin a year later.
+At the age of six she discovered the violoncello and received her first lessons at the Music Academy in Basel.
+At the age of seven she won her first competition at “Jugend musiziert” in Germany.
+She received further first prizes at “Jugend musiziert” with a piano trio.

 Concerts led the young cellist as a soloist and chamber musician to Germany, Switzerland, Austria and Slovenia.
-In 2012 she won a first prize at the “Swiss Youth Competition ” and in 2013 at “Jugend Musiziert” in Germany.
+In 2012 she won first prize at “Swiss Youth Music” and 2013 at “Jugend Musiziert” in Germany.

 In 2014, she appeared as a soloist in Slovenia in a masterclass in an Italian television program.